-Breast Lift is a surgical procedure to raise and reshape sagging breasts.
-Over the years, factors such as pregnancy, nursing, and the force of gravity take their toll on a woman’s breasts.
-As the skin loses its elasticity, the breasts often lose their shape and firmness and begin to sag.
-A Breast Lift can also reduce the size of the areola, the darker skin surrounding the nipple
+A Breast Lift is a surgical procedure designed to raise and reshape the breasts.
+For many women it is a decision to alleviate the natural toll taken on their breasts from factors such as pregnancy, nursing, and the normal forces of gravity over time.
+Sometimes Breast Lift surgery is also used reduce the size of the areola (the darker skin surrounding the nipple).

 Please contact us if you would like to make an enquiry or to book a no obligation appointment.

-Your Breast Lift may be performed in a hospital or an outpatient surgery center.
-It’s usually done on an outpatient basis, for cost containment and convenience.
-If you’re admitted to the hospital as an inpatient, you can expect to stay one or two days.
+Your Breast Lift will be performed in a hospital or an outpatient surgery clinic.
+Breast Lift surgery is usually done in an outpatient capacity for cost considerations and also convenience.
+If you are admitted to the hospital as an inpatient, you can expect to stay one or two days.

-Breast Lifts are usually performed under general anesthesia, which means you’ll sleep through the operation.
-In selected patients-particularly when a smaller incision is being made-the surgeon may use local anesthesia, combined with a sedative to make you drowsy.
-You’ll be awake but relaxed, and will feel minimal discomfort.
+Breast Lifts are usually performed under general anesthesia, which means you will sleep through the operation.
+In selected patients-particularly when a smaller incision is being made, the surgeon may use local anesthesia combined with a sedative to make you drowsy.
+This means you will be awake but feel relaxed, with minimal discomfort.

-A Breast Lift is not a simple operation, but it’s normally safe when performed by a qualified plastic surgeon.
+A Breast Lift is not a simple operation, but it is normally considered safe when performed by a qualified plastic surgeon.
 Nevertheless, as with any surgery, there is always a possibility of complications or a reaction to the anesthesia.
 During your consultation the procedure will be explained in detail, including the risks and limitations.

 |A. Over time, a woman’s breasts begin to sag and the areolas become larger.|

 |B. Incisions outline the area of skin to be removed and the new position for the nipple.|